interspecifics/Tbot_writer-/README.md

-# GPT Neo-Style Text Co-Writer By INTERSPECIFICS
+# Text Co-Writer By INTERSPECIFICS

 AI text co-writing tool that helps you continue and expand your creative writing with multiple AI models, unique writer personalities, and customizable elements.
 This tool is designed for writers who want to collaborate with AI while maintaining their creative voice and narrative direction.